 An L17 form collects information about one affected family member and one other party involved in a family incident, however a small number of incidents record more than one of these parties.
 For statistical purposes, these are counted as one incident but may give rise to multiple counts in demographic variables that are tallied on the basis of individuals.

 The overall increase in the number of recorded family incidents has likely, in part, been due to improved recording of incidents.
 Since 2011, initiatives such as the Family Violence Code of Practice have been put in place by Victoria Police to improve the recording of family incidents, the individuals involved and the offences allegedly committed, for more information see Legislative changes affecting recorded crime statistics, Victoria Police recorded crime standards and practices and Operational changes affecting recorded crime statistics.
 It is also important to note that the 2016 Royal Commission into Family Violence may have impacted on people’s recognition of family violence and confidence to report family incidents to police, see Societal changes affecting recorded crime statistics section for more details.
 Due to the changes in these business practices, policies and legislation comparisons to data prior to 2012 are not advised.
 Accordingly, the CSA will release Family incident data and Recorded offence/Criminal incident data with a family violence flag on the CSA website as a five year time series until there are sufficient data to produce a ten year time series.
-For further data please send a request to email@example.com .
+For further data please send a request to firstname.lastname@example.org (External link).

 The L17 form is filled in for all incidents that require police attendance, a large proportion of these incidents are not criminal events.
 For information about criminal family incidents please use the data with a family incident flag in Recorded offences, Criminal incidents, Alleged offender incidents and Victim reports.